Gabriel-Acevedo/tfm-aws/documentation/API/API-WEB.md

 ## SAVE COMPANY INFO

-_Saves the information of the form, creates a new Company and adds the new Company to the Customer_
+_Saves the information of the form, creates a new Company and adds the new Company to the Customer._

 * ### METHOD: POST